johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 Unfortunately the details of the legends are different on the two separate map formats.
 For example, on Landranger a long distance trail such as the
 Two Moors Way is marked as
 a red diamond while on Explorer it appears as a green diamond.
 On Landranger contour lines are in red while on Explorer they are more of a brown color.
 It's not too bad.
 Your brain will sort it out almost automatically.
-(Click
-[here])

 The OS Maps app is designed to work with your account on their web site.
 You can use the web version of the map on a large